 - 10 hours semi-private (2 students): $1350.00

-- Group or off-site classes: Please inquire for pricing.
+- Groups (3 or more students): Please inquire for pricing.

 General Examination Information

 The TCF, TEF, and TFI examinations rank students based on Council of Europe standards as established in the Common European Framework of Reference for Languages: Learning, Teaching, Assessment (CEFR), which includes six reference levels ranging from beginner to expert -- A1, A2, B1, B2, C1, C2.
 Examinations can be taken multiple times and do not have a passing or failing score; rather, they simply rank a student’s level.
 Certified qualification is required at varying levels for academic admissions, employment (particularly in the domain of business), and other endeavors in Francophonie countries.
 The new language requirement for French naturalization requires certification at Level B1 (Threshold-Intermediate).

 The number of hours required for test preparation will vary by student.
 A successful examination is dependent on the scholastic effort and dedication of the individual student both inside and outside of the preparatory class.

 The TCF (Test de Connaissance du Français) is recognized by universities as fulfilling French language entry requirements and by Québec for immigration procedures.
 The elite French university Sciences-Po uses TCF level C1 as the primary language prerequisite for evaluating the abilities of non-native speakers to follow academic discussions and carry out academic research in the French language.
 The TCF test is made up of compulsory and optional sections.
 Reading, listening and language structure sections are mandatory while the writing and speaking sections are optional.